i3D-net/ONE-GameHosting-SDK/vscode.md

 ## Build

-1. On the bottom bar, select the appropriate toolchain to build the C++ code in the CMake tools menu.
+There are various options to configure and build the project with VSCode.

+### Build from Command Palette (defaults to: Ctrl-Shift-P)

+1. > CMake: Select a kit
+2. > CMake: Clean (also reconfigures the project)
+3. > CMake: Build Target

+### Build using CMake Tools in the  status bar

+If the bottom status bar does not show CMake Tools, right click on the status and select CMake Tools

+1. Select a kit/toolchain e.g. Visual Studio Build Tools 2019
+2. Select build variant  (Debug / Release), this will configure the project
+3. Select a build target
+4. Choose Build

+### Build using the SideBar extension

+1. Select a kit/toolchain (using one of the above methods)
 2. Select the CMake extension from the side bar.
-3. Click the "..." button and run:
-    - Clean Reconfigure All Projects
+3. From the Project Outline, click the "..." button and choose: Clean Reconfigure All Projects
-    - Build All Projects
+4. From the Project Outline, choose the Build All Projects icon